bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 * train the model and compute performance metrics; and,
 * persist the model to the same AWS S3 bucket that contains the original data.

-In essence, it can be summarised as,
+It can be summarised as,

 ```python
 from datetime import datetime